 In this paper, we introduce a graphical interactive tool, named GOAL (which stands for "Graphical Tool for Omega-Automata and Logics" and is available at http://goal.im.ntu.edu.tw), that has been designed and implemented for this purpose.
 One main function of the GOAL tool is translation of a QPTL formula into an equivalent Büchi automaton that can be further manipulated visually.
 The user may edit the resulting automaton, attempting to optimize it, or simply run the automaton on some inputs to get a basic understanding of how it operates.
 GOAL includes a large number of translation algorithms, most of which support past temporal operators.
 With the option of viewing the intermediate steps of a translation, the user can quickly grasp how a translation algorithm works.
-The tool also provides various standard operations and tests on Büchi automata, in particular the equivalence test which is essential for checking if a hand-drawn automaton is correct in the sense that it is equivalent to some intended temporal formula or reference automaton.
+The tool also provides various standard operations and tests on Büchi automata, in particular the equivalence test, which is essential for checking if an automaton created by the user is correct in that it is equivalent to some reference automaton.
 Several use cases are elaborated to show how these GOAL functions may be combined to facilitate the learning and teaching of Büchi automata and linear temporal logic.
 We believe that, with an easy access to temporal formulae and their graphically presented equivalent Büchi automata, the student's understanding of the two formalisms and their relation will be greatly enhanced.

-To the best of our knowledge, GOAL is the first graphical interactive tool designed for learning and teaching Büchi automata and linear temporal logic.
+To the best of our knowledge, GOAL is the first graphical interactive tool that is designed for learning and teaching Büchi automata and linear temporal logic.
 It supports past temporal operators and quantification over propositional variables.
-There are other tools that provide translation of temporal formulae into Büchi automata, e.g., SPIN [Hol03], LTL2BA [GO01], Wring [SB00], MoDeLLa [ST03], and LTL2Buchi [GL02].
-SPIN in particular is an automata-theoretic model checker that has been widely used both in practice and in education.
-None of these tools provide facilities for visually manipulating automata and the temporal logics they support are less expressive.
+There are other tools that provide translation of temporal formulae into Büchi automata, e.g., SPIN [11], LTL2BA [6], Wring [31], MoDeLLa [27], and LTL2Buchi [9].
+However, none of them provide facilities for visually manipulating automata and the temporal logics they support are less expressive.
 The operations and tests on Büchi automata provided by GOAL are also more comprehensive than those by other tools.

-Earlier versions of GOAL have been introduced and suggested for educational purposes in an informal workshop [TCW06] and for supplementing automata-theoretic model checkers such as SPIN in a conference [TCT+07].
+Earlier versions of GOAL have been introduced and suggested for educational purposes in an informal workshop [36] and for supplementing automatatheoretical model checkers such as SPIN in a conference [35].
 Compared to these earlier versions, the version of GOAL described here includes a much larger collection of translation, simplification, and complementation algorithms.
 This should meet the needs of more users.
 Moreover, an option to play out the intermediate steps of a translation is provided for most of the translation algorithms.
 This should expedite the learning of a translation algorithm and hence the understanding of the relation between a temporal formula and its equivalent Büchi automaton.
 The LTL2BA tool can also show intermediate steps; however, this is done in texts and is not very friendly for the learner.
-More recently, we have also started to explore the usages of GOAL as a research tool [TCT+08].
+More recently, we have also started to explore the usages of GOAL as a research tool [37].

 The rest of this paper is organized as follows.
-Section 2 gives a brief overview of Büchi automata, linear temporal logic, and their roles in model checking.
-In Section 3, we present the GOAL tool, detailing its main functions along with some highlights of their implementation.
+Section 2 gives a brief overview of Büchi automata, linear temporal logic, and their roles in model-checking.
+In Section 3, we present the GOAL tool, detailing its main functions along with some highlights on their implementation.
 In Section 4, several basic usages of GOAL are elaborated for educational purposes.
 Three more advanced examples can be found in Section 5.
 Section 6 concludes with some remarks.

-2. Büchi Automata, Linear Temporal Logic, and Model Checking
+2 Büchi Automata, Linear Temporal Logic, and Model Checking